google-site-verification: google24a6e15f8a18c5e0.html

 6. Rest and Recovery

 Strength training places significant stress on your muscles, so adequate rest is essential for recovery.
 Muscles grow and repair during rest, not during the workout.
-Ensure you are getting 48 hours of rest between training the same muscle group and enough sleep each night to support muscle recovery.

 Sample Strength Training Program